polyaxon/polyaxon/site/docs/core/python-library/index.md

 ### Using PolyaxonFiles

-Once you read the content of Polyaxonfile, you will get a python class if the file passed and is valid, and you will be able to interact with it as any python object.
+Once you read the content of Polyaxonfile, you will get a Python class if the file passed and is valid, and you will be able to interact with it as any Python object.

 ```yaml
 version: 1